-To get the most out of these anti-aging benefits, it’s best to purchase a broad spectrum sunscreen that’s between SPF 15 and SPF 30.
+To get the most out of these anti-aging benefits, it’s best to purchase a broad-spectrum sunscreen that’s between SPF 15 and SPF 30.
 Get in the habit of applying it at least 30 minutes before sun exposure and every two hours you spend in the sun.

 For women, cosmetic products like Intellishade moisturizer and some foundations already contain SPF protection.
-It’s one of the reasons women are more likely than men to wear sunscreen on their face regularly.
+It’s one of the reasons women are more likely than men to wear sunscreen on their faces regularly.
 Pay attention to what products you’re using to ensure they provide enough sun protection.

 Sunscreen Prevents Skin Discolorations